hyperoslo/playbook/YOU_GOT_HIRED.md

 we have to send to get you here.
 But it's okay!
 We'll get through it!
 In fact we have sort of a lot of experience with hiring awesome people.

+#### How do I get there?

+You'll want to get a flight to Oslo Airport Gardermoen (OSL) and catch a train into town.
+There's two;
+The Airport Express ("Flytoget" in Norwegian) or the regular train.
+The Airport Express is slightly faster and slightly more expensive.
+Either way you should get off at Oslo Sentralbanestasjon.
+Just let us know when you board the train and we'll meet you there!

 #### Where am I going to live?

 Traditionally vikings have preferred to live in caves and huts, but currently the preferred places to